3.9 Intakes Involving DFCS or Child Placement Agency Foster or Adoptive Homes

 Office of Provider Management (OPM)

-The OPM contracts with and monitors Child Caring Institutions (CCI) and CPA provision of RBWO services.
-OPM employs various data, on-site, records review and collateral report mechanisms to monitor provider’s adherence to RBWO Minimum Standards and contractual obligations which direct performance expectations regarding the safety, permanency and well-being of children.
+The OPM contracts with and monitors child caring institutions (CCI) and CPA provision of RBWO services.
+OPM employs various data, on-site, records review and collateral report mechanisms to monitor provider’s adherence to the RBWO Minimum Standards and contractual obligations which direct performance expectations regarding the safety, permanency and well-being of children.
 The foundational objective of OPM is to ensure that children placed in RBWO care are safe from abuse.
 OPM also provides training and technical assistance to providers to support their ability to meet quality of care and performance expectations.
 Send notifications of the Intake Report to OPM at opmreports@dhs.ga.gov.

 Residential Child Care Licensing (RCCL)